 Ellen DeGeneres, comedienne, actress, talk show host.
 Dropped out of the University of New Orleans.
 As she noted in an interview with Us Magazine, "I didn't go to no college."

-John Paul DeJoria, billionaire co-founder of John Paul Mitchell Systems hair care products and founder of Patron Spirits tequilla, Gustin Energy, DeJoria Diamonds, and other companies.
-Joined the U.S. Navy right out of high school.
+John Paul DeJoria, billionaire co-founder of John Paul Mitchell Systems hair care products and founder of Patron Spirits tequilla, Gustin Energy, DeJoria Diamonds, ROK Mobile, and other companies.
+He joined the U.S. Navy right out of high school.
 After the Navy, he spent time doing many odd jobs, sometimes living out of a car, before finding work selling hair care products.

 I learned sales and marketing from knocking on a hundred doors a day.
 You quickly discover that you'll get 99 slammed in your face before you make a sale. (quoted in The Education of Millionaires by Michael Ellsberg)